aeon0/botty/README.md

 type | Build type.
 Currently only "sorceress" or "hammerdin" is supported casting_frames | Depending on your char and fcr you will have a specific casting frame count.
 Check it here: https://diablo2.diablowiki.net/Breakpoints and fill in the right number.
 Determines how much delay there is after each teleport for example. slow_walk | With this set to 1 the char will have a large delay for each running action in town.
-Set this to 1 if you keep getting stuck during traversing town. atk_len_pindle | Attack length for hdin or number of attack sequences for sorc when fighting pindle atk_len_eldritch | Attack length for hdin or number of attack sequences for sorc when fighting eldritch atk_len_shenk | Attack length for hdin or number of attack sequences for sorc when fighting shenk
+Set this to 1 if you keep getting stuck during traversing town. stash_gold | Bool value to stash gold each time when stashing items atk_len_pindle | Attack length for hdin or number of attack sequences for sorc when fighting pindle atk_len_eldritch | Attack length for hdin or number of attack sequences for sorc when fighting eldritch atk_len_shenk | Attack length for hdin or number of attack sequences for sorc when fighting shenk